Create a Generic IOC#

 EXERCISE#

 Now you have a published Generic IOC container image for ioc-lakeshore340.
 See if you can add an IOC instance that uses this into your bl01t beamline.
-You should then be able to run up your IOC instance with docker compose deploy-local.
+You should then be able to run up your IOC instance with docker compose up -d.
 You could also run a local version of the simulator and see if you can get the IOC to talk to it.